 Pointing to the European Commission’s strong focus on collecting data on recreational catches without considering the socio-economic importance of the sector, Mr Mitchell advocated for full inclusion of marine recreational fishing (MRF) in the CFP.
 The MRF sector is estimated to represent 10.5 billion euros of annual economic impact and 100,000 jobs in Europe

 .
-He underlined that the economic and environmental impact of angling is significant enough to recognise the sector as a full actor in the CFP
+He underlined that the economic, environmental and social impact of angling is significant enough to recognise the sector as a full actor in the CFP

 .
 Management decisions for recreational fisheries should not be made as a function of the impact on commercial fisheries, he argued.